WordPress Migration Without Losing SEO Rankings: Complete Guide

 Your goal is for the new server to be a working clone of the old one before DNS changes.
 This means:

-• Matching PHP version: Check your current site phpinfo() page or ask your host.
+• Matching PHP version: Check your current site phpinfo() page or ask your current host what PHP version is in use.
 Running PHP 7.4 on the old server and PHP 8.2 on the new one without testing can cause compatibility issues with plugins.
+WordPress supports PHP 8.0 and above, but some older plugins may not be compatible with newer PHP versions without updates.

 • Equivalent web server: If you run Apache, match the version and key modules.
-If you run Nginx, configure similar rewrite rules to your existing setup.
+If you run Nginx, configure similar rewrite rules to your existing setup to preserve any custom URL handling.

 Install WordPress on the new server and verify it is working with a placeholder page before importing your content.
 This confirms the server stack is correct and prevents a situation where you have migrated data to a broken environment.